danilofuchs/flat/README.md

 Take a nested Map and flatten it with delimited keys.
 Entirely based on node.js [flat](https://www.npmjs.com/package/flat).

-> It does not achieve feature parity yet, as some options are missing from `flatten` (maxDepth, transformKey) and `unflatten` is not yet implemented.
+> It does not achieve feature parity yet, as some options are missing from `flatten` (maxDepth, transformKey).

 > Currently, it bails out of a tree if it finds something different than a `Map` or `List`.